ponylang/library-project-starter/USAGE.md

 - {COMMIT_NAME}: Name to use for commits that code that is part of this package will create, for example: `ponylang-main`.
 - {COMMIT_EMAIL}: Email address to use for commits that code that is part of this package will create, for example: `main@ponylang.io`.
 - {GITHUB_ACCESS_TOKEN_NAME}: Name of CircleCI environment variable that your GitHub personal access token that allows for `public_repo` access is stored in.
+- {GITHUB_USER}: Username for the owner of the GitHub access token

 ## What you need to create